superctr/MDSDRV/doc/api.md

 - **Description**: Writes the data defined in the lower 8 bits of `d1` to the FM port 1 register defined in the upper 8 bits of `d1`.
 	Port 1 contains FM4-FM6 operator registers.

+##### `fade_bgm`
+- **Command** `0x08`
+- **Description**: Begins fade out or fade in of the background music (priority level 3).

+	The upper 8 bits of `d1` define the fade speed.
+The valid range is 0 to 7, where 0 causes the volume to be updated every 8 frames, and 7 causes the volume to be updated every frame.

+	If bit 7 of `d1` is set, the music will be stopped after the fade is complete.

+	Bits 0-6 of `d1` set the target volume level.
+0 is the maximum volume, and 127 is the lowest volume.
+The attenuation is -0.75 dB per step.